PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Functional-Profiling-Protein.md

 ## Memory and disk space requirements

 Running this pipeline using the default settings should require <60GB of memory.
 Approximately 150GB disk space is required for the DIAMOND-indexed NCBI-nr database.
-Additionally, depending on the size of the HiFi reads fasta file, 40-200GB disk space may be required per sample:
+Additionally, depending on the size of the HiFi reads fasta file, 40-200GB disk space may be required per sample (using the default setting for `hit_limit`:`--top 5`):
 - Very large HiFi reads fasta files (>2 million reads @ 10kb) can produce protein-SAM outputs 100-180GB in size, which can result in RMA files 20-35GB in size (**150-215GB total**).
 - Smaller HiFi reads fasta files (<1 million reads @ 8kb) can produce protein-SAM outputs 40-80GB in size, which can result in RMA files 6-11GB in size (**40-90GB total**).

 After completion, the large protein-SAM files can be deleted.
-The protein-SAM files are not removed automatically in case different formats of RMA files need to be produced by the user.
-If disk space is an issue, you may choose to run one sample at a time.
+The protein-SAM files are not removed automatically in case different formats of RMA files need to be produced by the user.** The run time and the size of output protein-SAM files can be greatly reduced by changing the `hit_limit` setting to `-k 5` instead (see [Configuring the Analysis](#CTA) section below)** .

 ## Dependencies